Can AI Help Improve Telehealth For Addiction Care?

-As the use of artificial intelligence (AI) begins to change the landscape of many personal and professional domains, healthcare is one area that can benefit from this type of assistance.
+As the use of artificial intelligence (AI) reshapes the landscape of many personal and professional domains, healthcare is one area that can benefit from such assistance.

 In particular, remote healthcare options can benefit from the tools and real-time adjustments to healthcare programming that AI provides.

-For example, AI has the ability to provide 24/7 support to outpatient clients, predict potential relapses through data analysis, offer personalized treatment suggestions, and more.
+For example, AI can provide 24/7 support to outpatient clients, predict potential relapses through data analysis, offer personalized treatment recommendations, and more.

 AI-Powered App For Opioid Use Disorder

-One recent example where AI has improved outcomes for people experiencing substance abuse involves a new medication-monitoring app.
+One recent example where AI has improved outcomes for people experiencing substance use disorder involves a new medication-monitoring app.

 When 100 clients with opioid use disorder used the app as part of their medication-assisted treatment (MAT) plan, they remained in treatment 94% of the time over the course of two years.

-This is significant because, without the app, clients only remained engaged in treatment a little over half of the time during the same two-year period.
+This is significant because, without the app, clients remained engaged in treatment for only slightly more than half of the time during the same two-year period.

 The app improves treatment outcomes for clients in three specific areas:

-The app also collects pertinent data to help treatment providers more easily remain in compliance with required government regulations and documentation.
+The app also collects pertinent data to help treatment providers more easily remain compliant with required government regulations and documentation requirements.

-The State Of Telehealth In Substance Abuse Healthcare
+The State Of Telehealth In Substance Use Disorder Healthcare

-Addiction telehealth, a digital and vital component of modern-day healthcare, has steadily been revolutionizing client care by offering certain medical services remotely.
+Addiction telehealth, a digital and vital component of modern healthcare, has been steadily revolutionizing client care by offering certain medical services remotely.

-From virtual appointments to client monitoring, telehealth can bridge both time-based and geographical impasses between clients and their providers.
+From virtual appointments to client monitoring, telehealth can bridge both time-based and geographical barriers between clients and their providers.

-This innovation proved to be especially useful during the COVID-19 pandemic and continues to grow in its abilities.
+This innovation proved especially useful during the COVID-19 pandemic and continues to expand its capabilities.

-Addiction telehealth can maximize the potential for uninterrupted care while also minimizing contact if necessary, such as during the pandemic lockdowns or when clients are unable to travel.
+Telehealth-based addiction care can maximize the potential for uninterrupted care while minimizing in-person contact, as during pandemic lockdowns or when clients are unable to travel.

-Addiction telehealth also has the potential to promote accountability, convenience, cost management, and more.
+Telehealth addiction services also have the potential to promote accountability, convenience, cost management, and more.

 This includes helping to remove some barriers to addiction care caused by racial disparities and other imbalances in treatment opportunities.